 The projection capabilities of the iPad and iPhone via Airplay gives the option for galleries and relaxed environments to run the app on large screens.
 Just choose the effect you prefer, using the 4 buttons and let it flow.
 Tap the screen and the 4 buttons will disappear.

-Sensory Abstract#1 is also available as a Web App for Chrome browser.
+Sensory Abstract#1 is also available as a Live Web App for Chrome browser.
 Keyboard characters 1 to 5 control the app button setup on a desktop/laptop device.
+Launch it from the icon below in a new tab.